NOTICE OF 2025 LANDCARE NSW SPECIAL GENERAL MEETING

 What’s Next?

-We anticipate in holding the SGM before the end of June 2025 (TBA), where these propositions will be put forward to Members for voting.
+LNSW will be holding the SGM on 3 June 2025 8.30-9.30am, where these propositions will be put forward to Members for voting.
+See Notice of SGM for more detail.

-A Governance webinar will be set up to further discuss these changes, allowing for our Members to participate in a Q&A with consultant Randall Pearce, and Landcare NSW.
+A Governance webinar has been set up on Thursday 15th May, 9-10am to further discuss these changes, allowing for our Members to participate in a Q&A with consultant Randall Pearce, and Landcare NSW.

 You can review the full detail behind the above propositions, in the ‘What you need to know’ document.